FemtoCaching: Wireless Video Content Delivery through Distributed Caching Helpers: Introduction

 \subsection{Contributions}

-The contribution of this work is outlined as follows: \begin{itemize} \item Femtocaching: We propose a novel network architecture for video delivery that replaces (expensive) high-rate backhauls with (inexpensive) storage units combined with low-rate backhauls.
-We formalize the related wireless distributed caching optimization problems. \item Uncoded Femtocaching: The uncoded distributed caching problem is a special covering problem that involves placing files in helpers to minimize the total average delay of all users.
+The contributions of this work are as follows: \begin{itemize} \item Uncoded FemtoCaching: The uncoded distributed caching problem is a special covering problem that involves placing files in helpers to minimize the total average delay of all users.
 We show that finding the optimum placement of files is NP-complete.
-Further, we express the problem as a maximization of a submodular function subject to matroid constraints \cite{matroidtheory}, and describe approximation algorithms using the connection to matroids and covering problems.
+Further, we express the problem as a maximization of a submodular function subject to matroid constraints \cite{matroidtheory}, and describe approximation algorithms using connections to matroids and covering problems.
 In particular, we provide a low-complexity greedy algorithm with $1/2$ approximation guarantee.
-Further, we exhibit another algorithm for a special case, which involves solving an LP with an additional rounding step, that provides $1-(1-1/d)^d$ approximation to the placement problem where $d$ is the maximum number of helper connected to a user. \item Coded Femtocaching: For coded distributed caching problem, we show that the expected delay minimization is a convex optimization problem and that, not surprisingly the coded problem is the convex relaxation of the uncoded problem. \item Numerical results: We present numerical results regarding the performance of the coded and the uncoded caching schemes under idealistic scenarios with typical averaged link rates for links between helpers and users, and downlink rates for the base station.
-As it has been noted already, we assume that popularity of files changes very slowly compared to the streaming rate.
-However, the connectivity of the wireless network evolves at a time scale comparable to that of streaming, for nomadic users moving at walking distance.
-Hence, adapting the cache content through low rate backhaul links as the network connectivity changes is not practical.
-To this end we also present numerical results, for the case of limited mobility, where the cache optimization is run at a given current realization of the network graph, and kept constant for a certain time interval, while the users in the network are allowed to move according to a random walk.
-By comparing the performance gap between the case where the caches are optimized at each new network graph realization with the suboptimal practical case where the caches are kept constant for intervals of fixed duration, we numerically evaluate the impact of (limited) mobility on the proposed caching system.
+Further, we exhibit another algorithm for a special case, which involves solving a Linear Program (LP) with an additional rounding step, that provides $1-(1-1/d)^d$ approximation to the placement problem where $d$ is the maximum number of helpers connected to a user. \item Coded FemtoCaching: The coded distributed caching problem is a convex program and, not surprisingly, can be obtained as the convex relaxation of the uncoded problem.
+Furthermore, it can be reduced to a linear program (LP) by introducing appropriate auxiliary variables. \item Numerical results: We present numerical results regarding the performance of the coded and the uncoded caching schemes under idealistic scenarios with topology and link rates inspired by a typical WLAN (WiFi) campus network and a cellular LTE base station \cite{Molisch_2011_book}. \end{itemize}